BlipOnNobodysRadar/blind-lora-ranker/README.md

 ## Organize Images

-1. Create an `images` directory at the project root.
-2. Inside `images`, create subdirectories (one per subset).
+Currently you need to do some manual movement of image files and folder-making to get started.
+Making this process doable in the UI is on the todo list, but for now:

+1. Inside `ai_images` or `normal_images`, create subdirectories for each subset you want.
+The name doesn't matter, pick what makes sense to you.
-3. Place PNG files (with LoRA metadata) in these subdirectories.
+2. For `ai_images` place PNG files (with LoRA metadata) in these subdirectories.
+3. For `normal_images` place images of any common filetype in these subdirectories

 Example structure:
 ```
-/images
-    /set1
+/ai_images
+    /heterochromia_prompt
         image1.png
         image2.png
         ...
-    /set2
+    /brown_hair_prompt
         image3.png
         image4.png
         ...